Credit: Image courtesy of Photographs from the Collection of the Denver Public Library

 For the following sentences, fill in the blanks:

 For first and second graders, ask students to read the descriptions of the land, food, housing, and other social and cultural aspects listed for their geographical region.
-Students can use the information to answer the following questions (also available in .pdf format) or write facts on note cards.
+Students can use the information to answer the following questions and write the facts on note cards.
 They can use the information they record to write a paragraph about their group and draw a picture to illustrate their paragraph.

 Questions about the Native American Tribe__________